IrvHenri/eventCountdown/README.md

 ## Motivation

-I built it to further practice my DOM manipulation with event listeners
+I built it to practice my DOM manipulation with event listeners and getting user input values and assigning them to variables to perform functions.

 ## Tech/framework used
 - HTML